GabrielStanescu/printf/README.md

 intlen(), uintlen() - returns the number of digits of an int/unsigned int

+write_stdout() - writes on the stdout a given string as a parameter

 Other informations can be found into the source code as comments.